Solid-Energy-Systems/NewareNDA/README.md

 Python module and command line tool for reading and converting Neware nda and ndax battery cycling files.
 Auxiliary temperature fields are currently supported in both formats.

 # Installation
-To install from the PyPi package repository:
+To install the latest version from the PyPi package repository:
 ```
-pip install NewareNDA
+pip install --upgrade NewareNDA
 ```

 To install the development branch directly from Github: